ProtoConsent

 What ProtoConsent is not

-• Not a CMP: it does not manage consent on behalf of your site or negotiate with vendors.
+• Not a consent management platform: it does not manage consent on behalf of your site or negotiate with vendors.

 • Not a tracking API: the SDK transmits no identity, no cookies, no cross-site state.